barcai-tech/customer-success-copilot/README.md

 # Customer Success Copilot

-**Customer Success Copilot** is a friendly, agentic AI assistant for Customer Success Managers (CSMs).
-It executes multi-step workflows (not just chat) by calling backend “tools” (AWS Lambda microservices), analyzing customer metrics, producing structured insights (like health scores and renewal risks), and preparing actionable assets (like renewal emails or QBR outlines).
+Customer Success Copilot is an agentic assistant that helps Customer Success Managers and Technical Account Managers plan and execute day‑to‑day work — preparing QBRs, mitigating churn risk, planning renewals, suggesting upsell/cross‑sell motions, and summarizing customer metrics.

+Unlike a simple chat UI, the Copilot plans multi‑step workflows and calls backend tools (AWS Lambda) to fetch data and create assets, then returns a structured result you can act on (summary, health, actions, email draft, QBR outline).

 This project is intentionally designed to demonstrate:
 - **Agentic AI planning** (multi-step tool calls, not just prompting)